ajjget/devops/instruction/deliverable5Tdd/deliverable5Tdd.md

 ### Endpoint definitions

 Next we think about things from the frontend developer's perspective by defining the interface that the frontend will use in order to implement the features.
 This includes the ability to update, delete, and list users.
 The update user endpoint already exists, but we will need to add the other two endpoints as part of this work.
+These endpoints should be implemented in userRouter.js.

 | method | endpoint                          | request body                                                                        | response body                                                                                                                                                                            |
 | ------ | --------------------------------- | ----------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |